The Future of Justice & Cybersecurity

 April 01, 2022 by Meredith Trimble

 With cyberattacks on the rise, so too are stories about government agencies and departments that have been victims.
-Jamie Cabe, chief of staff for Rockdale County, Georgia, recently joined to discuss his jurisdiction’s experiences with cybersecurity incidents and the successful adjustments his team made in response.
+Jamie Cabe, former chief of staff for Rockdale County, Georgia, recently joined to discuss his jurisdiction’s experiences with cybersecurity incidents and the successful adjustments his team made in response.

 Courts and Justice Impact